slddn/git_lesson/README.md

    - 'git add <FILE>' :--- to mark conflict resolution
    - 'git rebase --continue' :--- move to the next commit in rebase process
    - 'git rebase --abort' :--- undo the whole git rebase step
-- 'git rebase -i <COMMIT> HEAD~ or <HASH> of commit to go into iteractive rebase Multiple commit changes can be made here; ie, 'squash'/'s'
+- 'git rebase -i <COMMIT> HEAD~' :--- or <HASH> of commit to go into iteractive rebase Multiple commit changes can be made here; ie, 'squash'/'s'
    - 'git rebase -i <HASH>^' :--- use ^ to include the commit in intractive rebase
 - 'git stash' or 'git commit' :--- to save one's work before moving between branches
-   - 'stash' is temporary
+   - 'stash' :--- is temporary
    - 'git stash list' :--- show the stashed c ommits
    - 'git stash apply' :--- apply the last stashed commit
    - 'git stash clear' :--- clean up the stashes